sreevisakh/sreevisakh.github.io.original/_posts/2016-09-18-setting-up-your-own-blog.md

 the above commands will install jekyll in your system together with bundler, helps you create a new blog. and lets you run it.
 Once you do serve you can open the browser and see you blog

-if you ran into errors on your console like I got into, and if it says about missing packages install them using gem eg : gem install redcarpet
+if you ran into errors on your console like I got into, and if it says about missing packages install them using gem eg : `gem install redcarpet`

 ### Make it look good with themes
-You can select a theme for your blog as well there a lot of theme out there in the internet select from one of them.
+You can select a theme for your blog as well.
+There are a lot of themes out there in the internet select from among them.
 You can follow the instructions on how to install them.
-I am using Hyde theme. which only need to copy the file to the respective folder.
+I am using Hyde theme, which only need to copy the file to the respective folders.

 ### About Jekyll Directory Structure
 You will see multiple folders in you blog directory, folders you want to checkout are

- - _posts : which will have you posts name as yyyy-mm-dd-name.md
+ - _posts : which will have your posts with `yyyy-mm-dd-name.md` as filename
  - _drafts : incomplete posts
  - _layouts : structure of your page, go through to find the structure of your pages
  - _includes : various components of your blog.